 - Meanwhile, cook rice according to package directions, and slice the cucumbers.

 - In a large pan coated with oil, cook the pork over medium-high heat, cook for about 1-2 minute per side, or until the pork is fully cooked and is starting to caramelized.
 Be careful not to burn.
 Set aside to cool.

-Assemble the lettuce wraps: 1-2 tbsp of rice, spicy pork bulgogi and fresh cucumber inside one large red lettuce leaf.
+- Assemble the lettuce wraps: 1-2 tablespoon of rice, spicy pork bulgogi and fresh cucumber inside one large red lettuce leaf.